MicroTCA-Tech-Lab/libudmaio/README.md

 ### udev rules

-To match the device file paths expected by the library, [this udev rule](https://msktechvcs.desy.de/techlab/drivers/dma_ip_drivers/-/tree/master/XDMA/linux-kernel/etc/udev/rules.d) has to be installed for creating the appropriate symlinks.
+Install TechLab's xdma metapackage (either as Debian package `xdma-dkms` from [doocs.desy.de](https://doocs.desy.de/pub/doocs/dists/) or [from source](https://github.com/MicroTCA-Tech-Lab/xdma-metapackage)) to make sure udev rules are installed to match the device file paths expected by the library.

 ### UIO - with default parameters